sdpercy/README-generator/README.md

   ## Usage
   This is a command-line application that accepts user input.
 When prompted for information about my application repository then a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
 When a project title is entered it is displayed as the title of the README.
 When description, installation instructions, usage information, contribution guidelines, and test instructions are entered the information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests.
 Choose a license for the application from a list of option a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under.
 When your GitHub username and email address is entered, it is added to the section of the README entitled Questions, with a link to my GitHub profile.

+## Video
+Click link below for a video demonstrating the node application.

 https://drive.google.com/file/d/1e8jT4wCFHQj3lzfmFSkMObtPFQ04zQOV/view

   ## Questions